Scrambles86/dice_depot/README.md

 <h3>Background Image</h3>

 <p>I wanted a background that would convey the purpose of the site, but that wasn't too busy or difficult to look at.
 I opted for a nice, clean blue background with a set of dice on
 the right hand side, in order to keep the front page minimalist, but to still imply the purpose of the site to the user.
-The image was taken from Unspash, which is a royalty free image library.</p>
+The image was taken from Unsplash, which is a royalty free image library.</p>

 <h3>Colour Scheme</h3>